Sunday, January 3, 2021

 "The defence start their drive a fraction before the offence is ready, catching the receiving team flat-footed.
 The kicking team receives a free ‘bonus’ turn: however, players that are in an enemy tackle zone at the beginning of this free turn may not perform an Action.
 The kicking team may use team Re-Rolls during a Blitz.
 If any player suffers a turnover then the bonus turn ends immediately."

-Adapted: The PC's opponents side can change into melee if desired before any reaction from the other side.
+Adapted: The PC's opponents side can charge into melee if desired before any reaction from the other side.
 They take all normal activity first like normally winning initiave.
 Maybe everyone on that side can take a "move" action before normal round phases of a round.

 11 - Throw a Rock: